mojzis/data-o-klimatu/README.md

 ## publishing notebooks
 jupyter nbconvert --template=basic --to=html --output-dir=work  notebooks/tropic_days.ipynb
+python do.py pub
-python -m pynetlify deploy_folder --site-id 92182069-95ba-4331-8a96-2e953050a314 public
+check locally (cd public python -m http.server) python -m pynetlify deploy_folder --site-id 92182069-95ba-4331-8a96-2e953050a314 public

 ## random thoughts
-currently plotly doesnt work with new jlab, has to be installed locally - https://github.com/plotly/plotly.py/issues/2994
+currently plotly extension doesnt work with new jlab, has to be installed locally - https://github.com/plotly/plotly.py/issues/2994

 also jedi has to be uninstalled for code completion to work (uninstall didnt help, still have to do the below)
 %config Completer.use_jedi = False